CMMS and hydroelectric dams maintenance

 Saturday 01 january 2022

 If, at the end of the 19th century, the first dams were used to store water for the population, today their main function is the production of electricity.
 The operating principle of hydroelectric dams is reminiscent of water mills, which were created in Europe before the Christian era.
 Since their appearance, these infrastructures have not ceased to evolve and play an essential role in the depollution of the planet.
 In order to make the most of the very heavy investments they require during the construction phases, it is essential to excel in the maintenance of their structure and the technical installations and equipment they house.
-The role of CMMS will prove to be essential.
+As in the case of all renewable energies, the role of the CMMS will be essential.
 How does maintenance management software fit into the hydroelectric field?
 What are the benefits it brings?
 After a quick presentation of this essential sector for the production of decarbonated energy, we will report a first answer to these questions.

 The hydroelectric dams sector

 Hydraulic energy is one of the renewable energy solutions that do not emit greenhouse gases.
 The important river network makes it an energy with a high potential of implementation and exploitation.
 Whether gravity dams, arch dams or buttress dams, their reservoirs allow for the storage of large quantities of water.
 The force generated by the fall of the water will drive the rotation of turbines and operate electric alternators.
 Thus, the kinetic energy of the water will be converted into electrical energy to participate in the supply of the world electrical network.